Trends in the Subscription-Based Economy: Case Studies and Tips to Grow

 Software as a service

-Subscription is the primary business model in SaaS.
+Subscription is the primary business model in SaaS and an effective software monetization strategy.
 It’s hard to imagine any new company entering their industry without using subscription as their primary revenue model.

 These companies have seen impressive growth rates in their respective markets.
 Each holds a leading position in their industry.